 The research looked at how many organizations were using tools to gain visibility into the experience of remote workers, noting that this was an important factor in ensuring that IT teams were able to help employees remediate important issues.

 In total, 82% of businesses were found to be using some form of monitoring tools to gain insight into the remote-working experience for employees.

-But even among the businesses that were monitoring remote employees to some extent, NetMotion's survey revealed that technical teams were unable to remotely diagnose the in just under a third (27%) of cases.
+But even among the businesses that were monitoring remote employees to some extent, NetMotion’s survey revealed that technical teams were unable to remotely diagnose the root cause of an IT issue in just under a third (27%) of cases.
 Meanwhile, less than half (45.6%) of reported issues to IT were resolved satisfactorily.